kapmani/appdev-partner-technical-forum/app-2-cloud/README.md

 Click **Create Service** and select the **Java Cloud Service — AppToCloud** option.
 ![](images/12.jcs.console.png)

 Provide details about the JSON file generated by the Export tool.
 Enter the fully-qualified name of the JSON file that was uploaded to Oracle Storage Cloud Service.
-Example: `Storage-MyAccount/Container1/domain1.json`.
-Enter the name and password of a cloud user that has access to this storage container.
+The script in the previous step uploaded to: `Storage-<DOMAIN_ID>/app2cloud/petstore_domain.json`.
+Enter the user name and password of the cloud user assigned to you by the instructor.
 ![](images/13.app2cloud.storage.png)

 Select **Service Level** and **Billing Frequency**.
 Click **Next**.
 ![](images/14.service.billing.png)

-Select **Software Release**.
+Select version 12.1.3 for **Software Release**.
 Click **Next**.
 ![](images/15.sw.release.png)

 Select **Software Edition**.
 Click **Next**.